jgstew/jgstew.github.io/_posts/2016-12-01-Optimizing-BigFix-Relevance:-exists.md

 ### Example:

 The following 2 statements are equivalent.
-They will always return the same value in all cases.
+They will always return the same result in all cases.

 #### Slower: